sandialabs/samlab/docs/javascript.rst

 ==============

-The Samlab Javascript API is primarily of use for Samlab contributors adding new features to the :ref:`manager`.
+The Samlab Javascript API is primarily of use for Samlab contributors adding new features to the :ref:`server`.
 If you just want to run experiments and store results, see the :ref:`python-api`.

 .. toctree::